Crowdfunding real estate: What it is and how it works

 Traditional real estate acquisition

 Traditional real estate acquisition is the most common vehicle for investment properties.
 You may have already done this process if you’ve purchased a home.
 This involves signing up for a mortgage from a loan provider.
 You’ll be responsible for covering the down payment and regular repayments for typically the next 15 – 30 years.
+However, not all properties are financed the same way.
+Some buyers choose to pay in cash, which can reduce financing costs, but requires a much larger upfront investment.

 In addition to the mortgage, you’ll also pay for: